 An elegant riverside new build that uses (& loses) significantly less energy.

-With the residential housing market accounting for a significant proportion of carbon emissions and climate change high on everyone’s agenda, Riverbank House is a project that demonstrates how thoughtful design and the appropriate use of technology can work together to create a home that is energy efficient and still retains a beautiful aesthetic.
+With the residential housing market accounting for a significant proportion of carbon emissions and climate change an imperative concern, Water’s Edge is a project that demonstrates how thoughtful design and the appropriate use of technology can work together to create a home that is energy efficient and still retains a beautiful aesthetic.

 With all our projects, our aim is to create wonderful living spaces with a sustainable approach right from the start.